-9. After the divorce, although the Court maintains jurisdiction over child support and child custody issues and alimony, the Court loses jurisdiction over property and debt issues once the divorce is granted.
-There is a provision in Nevada divorce laws to set aside a divorce for up to six months under NRCP 60(b) for excusable neglect, mistake and fraud regarding property and debt issues.
-After 6 months, it’s difficult to re-open a divorce case insofar as property and debt matters, but if fraud was discovered after the six-month period and there is compelling evidence, it could potentially be reopened to re-address issues of property and debt.

 The Nevada Court has no jurisdiction over an out of state resident for property, debt, alimony and the physical and legal custody of out-of-state children in a default divorce in Nevada.
 A “default divorce” means that the Defendant was served with the divorce papers and never responded.
 Also, if you filed in Clark County, Nevada, and Defendant resides in another county, venue can be changed to that county if Defendant demands it.
 Defendant has choice of venue.

 Need more information on filing a Nevada divorce?
-Our divorce attorney can help.
-We’ll be easy on your bank account too.
+We can help by representing you in your divorce.
+We’ll be easy on your bank account too!

-# new